devopsclouds/devops/kubernetesdoc.md

 Kubernetes persistent volume
 Kubernetes persistent volumes are administrator provisioned volumes.
 These are created with a particular filesystem, size, and identifying characteristics such as volume IDs and names.

-A Kubernetes persistent volume has the following attributes
+A Kubernetes persistent volume has the following attributes when admin create a pv , and user claim request a some storage and used it in actual deploy

 It is provisioned either dynamically or by an administrator